title: Automatically Upload Pasted Images to Dogedoge Image Hosting in VS Code (New)

-About three weeks ago, I wrote an article documenting the method to automatically upload pasted images to Dogedoge image hosting in VS Code.
-However, during my usage in the past few weeks, I gradually discovered its limitations: it seems that due to access permission restrictions, this extension can only upload temporary photos from the clipboard and cannot upload locally copied photos.
+About three weeks ago, I wrote an article documenting the method of automatically uploading pasted images to Dogedoge Image Hosting using VSCode.
+However, during my usage in the past few weeks, I gradually discovered its limitations: it seems that due to access restrictions, this extension can only upload temporary photos from the clipboard and cannot upload locally copied photos properly.
 The specific issue is that the uploaded image is empty.

 This prompted me to try other methods and ultimately decide to switch to vs-picgo.

-In the first article, I also mentioned that the README.md file of vs-picgo states that it only supports eight types of image hosting services supported by PicGo-Core, and the plugin system is still a work in progress:
+In the first article, I also mentioned that the README.md file of vs-picgo states that it only supports the eight image hosting services supported by picgo-core and that the plugin system is still a work in progress:

 vs-picgo supports 8 kinds of image hosting services: weibo, qiniu, tcyun, upyun, github, aliyun, imgur and SM.MS, which are supported by PicGo-Core.
 And the plugin feature of PicGo-Core is working in progress.

-It was because of this statement that I gave up trying it and went through the exploration process after the first article.
-However, after manually installing and trying it this time, I found that I may have misunderstood the developer's intention.
+It was because of this statement that I gave up on trying it out and went through the exploration process after the first article.
+However, after manually installing and trying it out this time, I realized that I may have misunderstood the developer's intention.

-By carefully examining the settings of vs-picgo, I discovered a configuration item called "Config path", which states: The path to your Picgo-Core configuration.
+Upon careful examination of the vs-picgo settings, I found a configuration item called "Config path," with the following description: The path to your Picgo-Core configuration.
 Picgo will use Picgo: Pic Bed if this is not specified.
-In other words, we can already override the settings of this extension by specifying the location of the Picgo Core configuration file, and thus use third-party plugins of Picgo Core.
-The unfinished aspect of vs-picgo may only be the graphical configuration of the plugin system...
+In other words, we can now override the settings of this extension itself by specifying the location of the Picgo Core configuration file, and thus use third-party plugins of Picgo Core.
+The unfinished aspect of vs-picgo may only refer to the graphical configuration of the plugin system...

-Since that's the case, the purpose is clear.
+Since that's the case, the goal is clear.
 We just need to install Picgo Core and configure it accordingly, and finally specify the configuration file path in the extension.

 Refer to the README.md.
-For global installation, you only need to run:
+For global installation, simply run:

 yarn global add picgo